 Use the following parameters to configure the invoice number and date fields and duplicate invoice checking:

-Use the following parameters to configure routing:
+Use the following parameter to configure routing:

 Following are the Disbursement Voucher route nodes and a brief explanation of when they are triggered.
 For more detailed explanation about the different route nodes, refer to Route Nodes.